JiProchazka/kdm-test/README.md

 # KDM Test

 Hi, this is a simple Ruby on Rails test.
 Take as much time as you need, do it as best as you can.
-Please commit small steps and often.
+Please fork it and commit small steps and often.
+At the end create a pull request.

 ## Assesment